wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 To show our appreciation, we provide a reward and an acknowledgement to eligible reporters after the reported issues are fixed and announced to the WSO2 customers and the community users.

 !!! tip
-    Please refer to our [Vulnerability Management Process](../../security-processes/vulnerability-management-process.md) for more details about how we disclose security vulnerabilities.
+    See our [Vulnerability Management Process](../../security-processes/vulnerability-management-process.md) for more details about how we disclose security vulnerabilities.

 We will do the following upon reporter's consent: